dani8439/javascript_lessons/09-data-structures-modern-operators-and-strings/notes16.md

 Padding a string: means to add a number of characters to a string until the string has a certain desired length.

 Using `.padStart(arg1, arg2)` can add characters to a string.
-First argument passed in is the length we want for the string, second arg is the character we want to pad the string with.
+First argument passed in is the length we want for the string, second arg is the character we want to pad the string with. **Default argument** for `.padStart()` can be how many characters, and then nothing, don't need a second argument if just want a blank space. (same for `.padEnd()`)

 Also `.padEnd()` and pad the end of the string.